nextflow-io/nextflow/docs/developer-env.md

     A Dockerfile may also live in the `.devcontainer` folder.
 You can replace the image property in `devcontainer.json` with dockerfile and create a custom container image.
 See [Create a Dev Container](https://code.visualstudio.com/docs/devcontainers/create-dev-container) for more information.
     :::

 1. Enter **Dev Containers: Reopen in Container** in the VS Code Command Palette and reopen your project.
-You should now see the name of the container ("Nextflow Dev Container" in the above example) in the bottom left corner of VS Code.
+You should now see the name of the container ("Nextflow Dev Container" if using the above example) in the bottom left corner of VS Code.

 :::{note}
 Dev Containers can also be used by GitHub Codespaces in VS Code or the browser.
 See [GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces) for more information.